 French forces depart Niger, US declares military rulers conducted coup

-First of some 1,500 French forces leave Niger after being ordered to by Niger’s military that seized power in July.
+First of some 1,500 French forces leave Niger after being ordered to leave by military who seized power in July.

 French soldiers have started to withdraw from their bases in Niger, with the first convoy of troops escorted out of the country by Niger’s military as it travelled in the “direction of Chad”, authorities in the capital Niamey said.